vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful." - Albert Schweitzer
 "The journey of a thousand miles begins with a single step." - Lao Tzu "Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t." - Rikki Rogers
-"When everything seems to be going against you, remember that the airplane takes off against the wind, not with it." - Henry Ford
 "Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying, 'I will try again tomorrow.'" - Mary Anne Radmacher
 "Resilience is not about overcoming, it's about becoming." - heri Salata "If you're going through hell, keep going." - Winston Churchill